williampruden/sequelize-associations/README.md

 };
 ```

-We are going to talk about what to change and why but for now lets go ahead and update our file to look more like this:
+We are going to talk about what we changed and why but for now lets go ahead and update our file to look more like this:

 ```javascript
 'use strict';